isomerpages/mlaw-corp/news/speeches/_posts/2019-06-26-Keynote-Speech-by-Mr-K-Shanmugam-Minister-for-Home-Affairs-and-Minister-for-Law-at-the-5th-ICC-Asia-Conference-on-International-Arbitration.md

 ---
-layout: post
-title:  Keynote Speech by Mr K.Shanmugam, Minister for Home Affairs and Minister for Law, at the 5th ICC Asia Conference on International Arbitration
+title: 'Keynote Speech by Mr K.Shanmugam, Minister for Home Affairs and Minister for Law, at the 5th ICC Asia Conference on International Arbitration'
-date:   2019-06-26
+date: 2019-06-26T00:00:00.000Z
 permalink: /news/speeches/Keynote-Speech-at-5th-ICC-Asia-Conference-on-International-Arbitration-by-Minister-K-Shanmugam

 ---

 26 Jun 2019 Posted in [Speeches](/news/speeches)